 About the Emmett Till Memory Project

-The ETMP is a collaborative production of the Emmett Till Memorial Commission of Tallahatchie County and scholars across the country: Dave Tell, Davis Houck, and Pablo Correa.
+The ETMP is a collaborative production of the Emmett Till Interpretive Center and scholars across the country: Dave Tell, Davis Houck, Pablo Correa, and Benjamin Saulsberry put a lot of work into it.
 It is funded by the General Research Fund at the University of Kansas and the Institute for Museum and Library Services.

 Help us make the ETMP better by TAKING A SURVEY!
 The more sites you visit, the more helpful your survey will be.
 Please consider taking a pre-guided tour or visiting as many sites as you can (literally or virtually).
 Either way, every survey helps!
 Thank you!

-To support the work of Emmett Till commemoration and racial reconciliation in the Delta, please support the Emmett Till Memorial Commission of Tallahatchie County, Inc. The ETMC works in one of the poorest counties in the country, and its work depends on a broad range of contributions.
+To support the work of Emmett Till commemoration and racial reconciliation in the Delta, please support the Emmett Till Interpretive Center.
+ETIC works in one of the poorest counties in the country, and its work depends on a broad range of contributions.
 Thank you!